Simulacra and Simulation: Academia and pop culture

 In "Baudrillard's Obscenity," Vivian Sobchack notes:There's nothing like a little pain to bring us (back) to our senses—and to reveal Baudrillard's apocalyptic descriptions of the postmodern techno-body as dangerously partial and naively celebratory.
 Baudrillard's techno-body is a body that is thought always as an object, and never lived as a subject.
 Thus it can bear all sorts of symbolic abuse with indiscriminate and undifferentiated pleasure.
 This techno-body is a porno-graphic fiction, objectified and written beyond belief and beyond the real—which is to say, it is always something "other" than Baudrillard's own body which he lives (even as he refuses to believe it) as "real" and "mine."
 One's own body resists the kind of affectless objectification that Baudrillard has in mind; rather, it responds affectively to such mortification as he imagines with confusion, horror, anguish, and pain.
-Even its defensive or offensive "numbness" is physically and affectively lived—and felt.Thus providing a counter argument to Baudrullard's simulacra, or techno-body, while recognizing the value of the framework.
+Even its defensive or offensive "numbness" is physically and affectively lived—and felt.Thus providing a counter argument to Baudrillard's simulacra, or techno-body, while recognizing the value of the framework.

 Baudrillard himself

 Baudrillard himself noted that many read his writing on the 'three orders' of the image with excessive seriousness.
-In the postface of his Forget Foucault (Original: Oublier Foucault), Baudrillard's interviewer Sylvère Lotringer suggested that Baudrillard's approach to "The Order of the simulacra" was "pretty close" to that of Michel Foucault who "wrote the archaeology of things", to which Baudrillard replied:
+In the postface of his To forget Foucault (Original: Oublier Foucault), Baudrillard's interviewer Sylvère Lotringer suggested that Baudrillard's approach to "The Order of the Simulacra" was "pretty close" to that of Michel Foucault who "wrote the archaeology of things", to which Baudrillard replied:

 You're talking about the three orders?
 I could have made a book out of it, others rushed in to find examples.
 As for myself, without denying it, I don't believe it holds up.
 For a time I believed in Foucauldian genealogy, but the order of simulation is antinomical to genealogy.